Listen to an excerpt from the audiobook.

 About Wendy

 Wendy Simmons won’t stop traveling until she visits every country in the world!
-Despite her hatred for packing, she’s managed to explore more than eighty-seven countries so far—including territories and colonies—and chronicles her adventures on her blog, wendysimmons.com.
+Despite her hatred for packing, she’s managed to explore nearly a hundred countries—including territories and colonies— and all seven continents, and chronicles her adventures on her website, wendysimmons.com.

 Her first book, “My Holiday in North Korea; The Funniest Worst Place on Earth” was published May 3, 2016 by RosettaBooks.
 Her writing has also been published in Travel & Leisure, Huffington Post, travelandleisure.com, PopSugar, OnMogul, MSN,Yahoo, and other outlets.